How to sew piping for a flawless finish?

 How to apply piping?

 Now that you have your piping, it's time to incorporate it into your creation !
-Here's the perfect method for a clean, invisible seam.
+Here's the perfect method for a neat, invisible seam.

 Pin the piping to the fabric